FelleBohlin/Degree-Project/.ipynb_checkpoints/log-checkpoint.md

 11/4 - Got feedback for projectplan, fixed it and turned it in.

 12/4 Working with persuido, working on tuning it for swedish.
+Added reading from document and dummy data with Faker for certain data parameters
+    Roadmap:

 16/4 Persudio seems to be working very well next step is to label the a dataset and test it, to find any weaknesses and rules that needs to be added.